paritytech/ethstore/README.md

     --dir DIR          Specify the secret store directory.
 It may be either parity, parity-test, geth, geth-test
                        or a path [default: parity].
+    --src DIR          Specify import source.
+It may be either parity, parity-test, get, geth-test
+                       or a path [default: geth].

 Commands:
     insert             Save account with password.